frios2020/Financial-Credit/README.md

 Teaching Assistant Michael Lam (PhD student)

-Students:
-Fernando Rios
-Hassan Ouanir
-Ian Kavuma
+Students:<br> Fernando Rios <br> Hassan Ouanir <br> Ian Kavuma

 Description

 	The AI Fairness 360 toolkit is an extensible open-source library containg techniques developed by the research community to help detect and mitigate bias in machine learning models throughout the AI application lifecycle. <br> The AI Fairness 360 Python package includes a comprehensive set of metrics for datasets and models to test for biases, explanations for these metrics, and algorithms to mitigate bias in datasets and models.

+	This project consists of four questions related to bias and mitigation on Financial Credit Dataset (GermanData).
-We have developed this project from scratch, In the Question 1, we did an overview of the metrics and algorithms included in the AIF360 package.
-In question 2, we used the metric “mean difference” outcomes between unprivileged and privileged groups to determine the fairness.
+<br>In the question 1, we did an overview of the metrics and algorithms of bias mitigation, included in the AIF360 package.
+<br>In question 2, we used the metric "mean difference" outcome between unprivileged and privileged groups to determine the fairness.
 We then  applied Reweighing algorithm for bias mitigation.
-For question 3, we used Optimized Preprocessing Algorithm for bias mitigation.
-And in question 4, we compared both results using Reweighting and Optimized Preprocessing algorithm.
-Finally, we incorporated an additional section called "additional work" to show other features that are necessary to understand the project better.
-These are, Training unbiased models using Logistic Regression, Calculating Disparate Impact metric on train dataset without AIF360 package.
-We analyzed the Original Dataset using graphics such as Histogram, Pair Plot and Correlation.
-Additionally, we analyzed the group age, the privileged and unprivileged attribute with favorable and unfavorable outcomes.
+<br>For question 3, we used Optimized Preprocessing Algorithm for bias mitigation with the same metric.
+<br>In question 4, we compared both results using Reweighting and Optimized Preprocessing algorithms.
+The metrics and bias mitigation algorithms were used in train and test datasets.
+Finally, we incorporated an additional section called "additional work" to show others features that are necessary to understand the project better.<br> These are, Training unbiased models using Logistic Regression, Calculating Disparate Impact metric on train dataset without AIF360 package.
+We analyzed the Original Dataset using graphics such as Histogram, Pair Plot and Correlation.<br> Additionally, we analyzed the group age, the privileged and unprivileged attribute with favorable and unfavorable outcomes.

 ### Setup

-This notebook is prepared to run easily, it includes in its lines:
+This notebook is prepared to run easily, just select the option "run all" in google colab.
+In its lines this notebook install the AIF360 package, setting all libraries, copy the dataset file german.data in google colab, load and split the dataset.
 ### AIF360 package installer
 ```bash
 	! pip install aif360